evinik/git_course/README.md

 # This is an excercise

 For the 2024 IPGP Git class.

+New line